 Curious about your infant’s development?

 Speak with a developmental kinesiology specialist like Dr. LoRang.
-If you would like to bring your infant into the clinic, just call us at 515-421-4018.
+To book your infant for an assessment, just call us at 515-421-4018.
 We’d love to see your little one!

 Share this Post